 Serge first established himself in the U.S. in October of 2009 as an Executive Chef in the Triangle area for 411 West in Chapel Hill.
 He’s since furthered his career working in this capacity for Raleigh restaurants, 518 West and 18 Seaboard.
 Presently, he is the General Manager and Chef of Saint Jacques French Cuisine, where he enjoys offering his guests the most authentic French experience possible.

-Chef Serge will be preparing "Tacos du Boucher" ~local beef pot au feu taco salad, old world vinaigrette, dry slaw and chipotle cream!
+Chef Serge prepared "Tacos du Boucher" ~local beef pot au feu taco salad, old world vinaigrette, dry slaw and chipotle cream!

 David Gaydeski is Executive Chef for North Carolina’s Executive Mansion in Raleigh.
 He prides himself on his extensive use of local and North Carolina products for the many events and state functions at the mansion.
 Because of the state’s diverse geography – Farmland, coastal waters, estuarine systems, rivers and mountain streams – Chef David has access to an abundance of North Carolina finfish, crustaceans, and shellfish, as well as beef, pork, poultry, dairy and produce.
 In addition, the Executive Mansion gardens and nearby State Farmer’s Market allow him to develop fresh, seasonally-inspired menus.

 Serge Falcoz-Vigne is from Grenoble, France.
 In 1984, at the age of 16, he started his cooking apprenticeship.
 As a young man he followed his heart to the culinary capital of the world and went to Paris to pursue his dream of becoming a chef.
 After several years of cooking and sous-chef experience, his dream became a reality — he owned and operated a restaurant in Paris, called “Au Passé Retrouvé.”